 - Korea will eliminate its 18 per cent tariff on bovine offal and its 72 per cent tariff on processed beef products by 1 January 2028 (with no safeguards).

-Korea is Australia’s largest export market for sugar, purchasing over one third of our sugar exports, worth $774 million in 2016.
+Korea is Australia’s largest export market for sugar, purchasing over 40 per cent of our sugar exports, worth an estimated $911 million in 2017.
 Key KAFTA outcomes include:

 - Elimination of Korea’s three per cent tariff on Australian raw sugar immediately.

-- Elimination of Korea’s three per cent tariff on molasses by 1 January 2018.
+- Elimination of Korea’s three per cent tariff on molasses on 1 January 2018.

 - Elimination of Korea’s 35 per cent tariff on refined sugar by 1 January 2031.
 Before the tariff is fully eliminated, Korea can apply a discretionary safeguard.